 Can bacteria grow in saunas?

-Bacteria can grow in saunas, but that’s not necessarily bad!
-The types of bacteria in your sauna are often the same kind living on your skin already.
-However, if you want to do an anti-bacterial clean of your sauna, mix one gallon of warm water with one drop of a mild detergent and use a damp cloth to wipe down all the benches and backrests.
-Be sure to rinse the detergent mixture with clean water afterward.
-That said, a hot, humid area is prone to mold, which is fungal and not bacterial—though the two can be confused.
+Bacteria can grow in saunas, but that’s not necessarily bad.
+The types of bacteria in your sauna are often the same ones that live on your skin.
+However, if you want to do an antibacterial cleanse of your sauna, mix one gallon of warm water with one drop of a mild detergent, then use a damp cloth to wipe down all the benches and backrests.
+Be sure to rinse the detergent mixture with clean water afterward, too.
+That said, a hot, humid area is prone to mold, which is fungal and not bacterial—though the two can be mistaken for one another.

 What is the lifespan of a sauna?

-As long as it’s properly cared for, a high-quality home sauna should last a lifetime and hopefully be enjoyed for several generations.
+As long as it’s properly cared for, a high-quality home sauna should last a lifetime and, hopefully, be enjoyed by several generations.

 References